lbiernac/ibex-demo-system-labs/lab1.md

 </br></br>

 ## Running hello_world on Ibex simulated with Verilator

-[Verilator](https://verilator.org) is a widely used simulator for Verilog and SystemVerilog.
+[Verilator](https://verilator.org) is a widely used open-source simulator for Verilog and SystemVerilog.
 It compiles RTL code to a multithreaded C++ executable, which makes Verilator much faster than other simulators in many cases.
 Verilator is free software (licensed LGPLv3).
 Verilator comes installed in the Ibex docker container.
 You do not need to install it separately.